-Any disruption, such as a fire, natural hazards or vandalism at our CMOs, or any impacts on our CMOs due to the COVID-19 pandemic, could significantly interrupt our manufacturing capability.
+If our CMOs fail to perform their obligations for any reason, or if there are any disruptions at our CMOs, or impacts on our CMOs, due to fire, natural hazards, vandalism, public health challenges, or any other events, our manufacturing capacity could be significantly interrupted.
 We currently do not have alternative production plans in place or disaster-recovery facilities available.
 In case of a disruption, we will have to establish alternative manufacturing sources.
 This would require substantial capital on our part, which we may not be able to obtain on commercially acceptable terms or at all.
 Additionally, we would likely experience months of manufacturing delays as we build facilities or locate alternative suppliers and seek and obtain necessary regulatory approvals.
 If this occurs, we will be unable to satisfy manufacturing needs on a timely basis, if at all.
 If changes to CMOs occur, then there also may be changes to manufacturing processes inherent in the setup of new operations for our product candidates and any products that may obtain approval in the future.
 Any such changes could require the conduct of bridging studies before we can use any materials produced at new facilities or under new processes in clinical trials or, for any products reaching approval, in our commercial supply.
 Further, business interruption insurance may not adequately compensate us for any losses that may occur and we would have to bear the additional cost of any disruption.
 For these reasons, a significant disruptive event of any CMOs could have drastic consequences, including placing our financial stability at risk.